Learn what you need to know about leave requirements in the UK and how Justworks EOR can help you streamline hiring.

 Employees in the UK are entitled to mandatory annual leave, paid holidays, sick leave, maternity and paternity leave, and a few other miscellaneous types of leave.

-Typically employees in the UK receive a minimum of 5.6 weeks (about 28 days) of paid annual leave, whether this paid time off includes national holidays is up to employers.
+Typically employees in the UK receive a minimum of 5.6 weeks (about 28 days) of paid annual leave.
+Employers don’t have to give national holidays off – but many do.
 Employees aren’t entitled to roll over leftover vacation time or receive payment instead of vacation time.

 Personal leave in the UK is available to permanent employees if they become critically ill or need to care for a family member.
 Personal leave times vary by circumstance.
 Employees who are the main caregivers to dependents with long-term care needs are entitled to unpaid leave to care for them.